EldenBeeGull

 I’ve long been interested in how people relate to and interact with products.
 After all, products are only interesting in the context of their users.
 Somewhat like an operating system is only as interesting as the applications that it runs.

 For a creative outlet I’m a founder of Clarkwood Software which is a small Mac indie shop.
 There, rather than the deep focused role of a dedicated engineer I participate in all aspects of a software shop.
-Design, paper-prototyping, code, customer support, marketing, server administration, upgrade cycles, svn, wikis and product life-cycles.
-I’ve also co-founded Blue Lamp Software to explore a second partnership and see what’s common and what’s different from one indie shop to another and how the marketplace reacts to different brands.
+Design, paper-prototyping, code, customer support, marketing, server administration, upgrade cycles, revision control, wikis and product life-cycles.
 Real life makes a great laboratory.
 Experiments and data lead to questions.
 Which lead to more experiments and so the process repeats itself.

 Some of the projects I’ve been involved in solely or jointly are: